Quantum Knots and Riemann Hypothesis: Proof of the Riemann Hypothesis

+{\bf Proof}.
+The trace function (\ref{dd2}) is the extension of the trace function (\ref{R3a}) with the variable $E-i\epsilon$ (where $E$ is a real variable) extended to a complex variable with nonzero imaginary part.
+Thus this function (\ref{dd2}) gives a sum of amplitudes of quantum prime knots and the quantum unknot since the trace function (\ref{R3a}) gives a sum of amplitudes of quantum prime knots and the quantum unknot.

+Then from (\ref{R4}) the imaginary part of this trace function (\ref{dd2}) gives the density of states $d(E)$ since the variable $E-i\epsilon$ (where $E$ is a real variable) is a complex variable with nonzero imaginary part.
+Thus the trace function (\ref{dd2}) is a weak analytic continuation of the density of states $d(E)$, whenever this trace function (\ref{dd2}) exists.

+Then, for the given sequence of eigenvalues $E_j, j=1,2,3,...$, the trace function (\ref{R3a}) is the basic function of the Virasoro operator $T(z)$ giving the sums of amplitudes of quantum prime knots and the quantum unknot and giving the density of states $d(E)$.
+Thus, for a given weak analytic continuation function $f$ of the density of states $d(E)$ such that $f$ gives a sum of (complex) amplitudes of quantum prime knots and the quantum unknot for complex variable $E$ with nonzero imaginary part, $f(E-i\epsilon)$ (where $E$ is a real variable) must be the trace function (\ref{R3a}).
+It follows that, as a function of a complex variable with nonzero imaginary part extended from the variable $E-i\epsilon$ (where $E$ is a real variable) , this function $f$ must be the trace function (\ref{dd2}).
+This proves the theorem. $\diamond$

+Let us then use another approach to find out the amplitutes of quantum prime knots (and the quantum unknot).

 From the above sections we have the classification table of knots which gives a correspondence of quantum knots and numbers such that the distribution of the quantum prime knots in this correspondence is the same distribution as that of the prime numbers and prime quantum knots are one-to-one corresponded to prime numbers (We may let the trefoil knot be related to the prime number $2$ ).
-Then we may use this correspondence of quantum knots and numbers (which are topological invariant of knots) to find out the wave amplitute of quantum knots, as follows.
+Then we may use this correspondence of quantum knots and numbers (which are topological invariant of knots) to find out the amplitute of quantum prime knots, as follows.

 Let us first consider the case (which will correspond to the Riemann zeta function) that each quantum knot is counted with the same weight (This corresponds to that each number is counted with the same weight and thus prime numbers are with the usual counting function of prime numbers $\pi(x)$ corresponding to the Riemann zeta function).
-For this case let us derive the wave amplitute of quantum knots.
+For this case let us derive the amplitute of quantum prime knots (and the quantum unknot).

 Starting from the counting function of prime numbers $\pi(x)$ it is well known that we can derive its relation with the Riemann zeta function $\zeta$ and we have the following well known von Mangoldt-Selberg formula \cite{Sel}-\cite{Con2}: